Frequently Asked Questions about Sons of Jacob Congregation

 Is your Synagogue Orthodox, Conservative, Reform or what?

-According to the constitution of the Sons of Jacob Congregation the services conducted at the Synagogue are to be in accordance with either Orthodox or Conservative Judaism.
+According to the constitution of the Sons of Jacob Congregation the services conducted at the Synagogue are to be in accordance with modern Conservative Judaism.
 In reality, due to the fact that our members come from all walks of Jewish life the service is conducted in both English and Hebrew, according to differing and various traditions.

 I came to shul Saturday morning for Shabbat Shacharit services but the Shul was locked, what gives?